 HeadOn, which is known for ads being deliberately unclear about its purpose but considers itself a homeopathic medicine, is almost entirely paraffin wax.
 You would literally get the same result rubbing a candle on your forehead.

 Maxim's 100 Cable Channels We Don't Want, for essentially the same reasons as AOL Radio's "100 Worst Songs Ever" list (see the horrible music subpage).
 Each channel's passage about it is completely uninformative and nondescript (i.e. The CW's passage reads "Name five CW shows.
 (This is a trick question.
 Your ability to answer will greatly affect your chances of being invited to our basketball picnic.)"), but it goes even further on its qualifications for being SBIH, as the passages are uninformative and nondescript if the channel has a passage at all; none of the channels between TBS ("Good for Seinfeld and Family Guy reruns.
 That's it.") and BBC America ("Doctor Who isnít very good.
 Everyone is lying to you.
 Trust us.") have any passage whatsoever, not even elitist nonsense (and no, the "joke" for HBO Signature doesn't count, since that wasn't formatted in the same way as the passages), and the last passage is for the entry after BBC America, Showtime 2 (never mind that except for the most insane cable providers, Signature and Showtime 2, along with the Plex and Encore sub-channels always come free with the main networks).
 Since these were the only ones after the 30th entry, that leaves 67 entries - approximately two thirds of the list - without a passage, and towards the end they call foreign language networks 'useless', when fans of those channels and natives of said foreign areas would definitely argue otherwise.
 At least the aforementioned AOL Radio list actually put uninformative nonsense next to every entry instead of giving up after the 30th entry.
+The entire article reads more or less like the author originally wrote it as "30 Cable Channels We Don't Want" but was contractually obligated to list 100, and as such pulled the other 70 entries of out of their ass.
 There are also numerous other flaws that are worth mentioning, such as how lazy the list is and how the "jokes" sometimes come off as elitist remarks (like SoapNet's passage, which says "Soap operas are perfect for people who donít know the Internet exists and/or canít afford a hobby."), but listing all the problems would practically warrant a page of its own.

 TV show Kitchen Nightmares reached almost memetic status when it featured Amy's Baking Company, a bistro in Scottsdale, Arizona.
 The restaurant is a perfect example of how not to run a business in nearly every way possible.
 The owners are spiteful egomaniacs who believe everyone is conspiring against them and have no respect for their staff or customers.
 They've picked fights with customers who complained about the awful service they received, to the point where the police had to be called in.
 Over 100 staff members have been hired and fired since the restaurant's opening, many of whom were culinary school graduates who had more cooking experience than the owner.
 One girl was fired in front of the camera because she dared to question Amy (she was actually asking Amy to confirm the table the meal was suppose to go to).
 Sammy tried to defuse the situation by telling her that she isn't fired (which makes it the only nice thing he ever did in the episode).
 They've also employed deceptive tactics such as stealing pictures of food off the internet to put in their menus and filling their shelves with desserts bought from other bakeries.
 Husband Sammy even confessed to pocketing every tip meant for the waitresses, an action that is illegal in the U.S. To top it all off, Amy herself is an incredibly incompetent chef, taking hours to poorly cook a meal for a single customer.
 To date, it remains the only episode in the history of the US version where Gordon Ramsaycalled it quits and left before he could even begin to fix the place.
 The full Kitchen Nightmares episode can be viewed here.
 If you're wondering how they manage to get customers at all, it's because they are right next to a movie theater.